Skip to main content

 More than a year after Russian forces launched attacks on multiple cities in Ukraine, the intense fighting has led to a severe humanitarian crises and the displacement of millions of Ukrainians, within and outside the country.

-Doctors Without Borders continue to provide care for war-wounded patients in emergency departments, ambulances and referral train.
+Doctors Without Borders continue to provide care for war-wounded patients in emergency departments, and referral ambulances.
 We also run mobile clinics and provide support to health facilities.

 Specifically, our current response includes: